Why Do Cats Hate Water?

 Cats & Water Don’t Always Mix

 Cats and water don’t always mix, as we’ve seen in this article!
-Some cats do enjoy playing in water and some even love to swim!
+Some do enjoy playing in water and great cat gadgets allow them to do so!
 However, most cats tend to have some aversion when it comes to being bathed or sprayed with water.
 When it comes to bath time, try to find alternative methods if your fur baby just can’t tolerate a bath with water.
 She may be terrified and scared, and could even come to associate this negative experience with you.

 The same goes with using a spray bottle of water to punish your cat.
 This isn’t effective, and you could cause her to completely avoid.
 You want a good, relaxed relationship with your kitty, so try to find alternatives that work for you both.
 Look for cat wipes or waterless shampoos for cats to avoid a water bath.
 And find ways to use positive reinforcement to curb or redirect her natural behaviors.
 You’ll both be happier in the long run, while enjoying the special bond that only a cat and her human can have!